amalgamaria/secretariat/docs/compute/modules.rst

 To see which software are currently loaded, run ``module list`` from the command line.
 This command returns a list of software that are currently loaded in the user's environment.

+For more information about additional sub-commands, run ``module help`` from the command line.
+This will return a help message with detailed information about more use-cases of ``module``.
+To learn more about this module system, read the `Lmod documentation`_.

 Within scripts
 --------------